manomage/part3-bloglist/README.md

 # Start the application in dev environment
 $ npm run dev

-# Start the application in prod environment
+# Start the application in production environment
 $ npm start

 # Start the application in test environment and run tests